On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Introduction

-However, away from the sun, as Parker \cite{ref6} pioneeringly pointed out, the thermal energy of the corona greatly exceeds the gravitational binding energy, so Chapman's \cite{ref4} static corona model would become inaccurate, and the radial coronal flow is no longer negligible.
-Parker \cite{ref6} accordingly gave an ingenious stationary \textit{hydrodynamic} model for the solar wind, which enables the solar wind to accelerate \textit{continuously} from subsonic speeds at the coronal base to supersonic speeds away from the sun \textit{via} conversion of the thermal energy in the wind beyond the coronal base into kinetic energy of the outward flow.
-Solar wind observations (Schrijver \cite{ref7}) indicated that the large-scale behavior of the solar wind, on the average, its local noisiness (Feldman et al. \cite{ref8}) notwithstanding, is apparently close to Parker's steady solar wind solution.\footnote{The Parker Solar Probe (Shivamoggi \cite{ref9}) has been providing significant information on the conditions in the inner solar corona (Fisk and Casper \cite{ref10}, Bowen et al. \cite{ref11}, and others) some of which were at variance with previous belief (like the coupling of the solar wind with solar rotation (Kasper et al. \cite{ref12}) which was shown (Shivamoggi \cite{ref13}) to cause an enhanced angular momentum loss from the sun).
+However, away from the sun, as Parker \cite{ref6} pointed out, the thermal energy of the corona greatly exceeds the gravitational binding energy, so Chapman's \cite{ref4} hydrostatic force balance condition would become inaccurate, and the radial coronal flow needs to be \tit{fully} accounted for.
+Furthermore, Chapman's model gives finite values for the pressure at infinity in the interstellar space, which conflicts with zero pressure values needed there.
+Parker \cite{ref6} accordingly gave an ingenious \textit{hydrodynamic} model for the solar wind, which is predicated on the existence of a full-fledged solar wind outflowing continually from the sun.
+Furthermore, the solar wind is postulated to accelerate \textit{continuously} from subsonic speeds at the coronal base to supersonic speeds away from the sun \textit{via} conversion of the thermal energy in the wind beyond the coronal base into kinetic energy of the outward flow.
+Solar wind observations (Schrijver \cite{ref7}) indicated that the large-scale behavior of the solar wind, on the average, its local noisiness (Feldman et al. \cite{ref8}) notwithstanding, is apparently close to Parker's steady solar wind solution.\footnote{The Parker Solar Probe (Shivamoggi \cite{ref9}) has been providing significant information on the conditions in the inner solar corona (Fisk and Kasper \cite{ref10}, Bowen et al. \cite{ref11}, and others) some of which were at variance with previous belief (like the coupling of the solar wind with solar rotation (Kasper et al. \cite{ref12}) which was shown (Shivamoggi \cite{ref13}) to cause an enhanced angular momentum loss from the sun).
 The latest version of the Trans-Heliospheric Survey data (which is a compilation of \tit{in-situ} measurements from 13 different space probes gathered over a period of 60 years and over 3 orders of magnitude in distance from the sun (Brown et al. \cite{Brown})) showed a remarkable agreement of the observed proton speed in the inner heliosphere with Parker's steady solar wind model.
-This agreement was found also to largely hold even for an unsteady solar wind with fluctuations caused by wave motions and turbulence, albeit long-time averaging the data (Maruca et al. \cite{Maruca}).}
+This agreement was found also to largely hold even for an unsteady solar wind with fluctuations caused by wave motions and turbulence, \tit{albeit} long-time averaging the data (Maruca et al. \cite{Maruca}).}